Purdue-CS193/homework-0-jnguyen727/index.md

+#Johnny's First CS193 Homework

+- I like it is one credit.
+- I like that it teaches us how to use the terminal
+- The workload seems reasonable.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.